cyschneck/centerline-width/README.md

 The amount of additional points added by interpolating can be adjusted with `interpolate_n`, but defaults to add 5 additional points between values

 ## Developer Notes: Tech Debt and Bug Fixes
+* conversion of centerline lat-lon to meters
+* Fix legend overlapping on graph, replace doc_examples that have an overlapping
 * Verify that smoothing filter option does not produce a line that goes outside of the polygon
-* Return the knickpoints (occurrences of knickpoints)
-* conversion of centerline lat-lon to meters

 ## Citations
 Based on work written in R (Golly et al. 2017):